niels-lubbes/surface_equivalence/README.md

 r0^2*r1^3*x0^2*x2^2 - 2*r0^2*r1^3*x0*x1*x2^2 + r0^2*r1^3*x1^2*x2^2 - 2*r0^2*r1^3*x0*x2^3 + 2*r0^2*r1^3*x1*x2^3 + r0^2*r1^3*x2^4
 ```

-In order to test our result we compute the implicit equations for the image Y of `gg`.
+In order to test our result we compute the implicit equations for the image Y of gg.
 However, this is not required for computing the projective isomorphisms between X and Y.

 ```python